-Another downside to remodeling an existing cottage can be that if it was built in 1940, for example, you may spend a good amount of money on remodeling and renovations; however, when you go to sell it, the structure will still be considered as having been built in 1940.
+Another downside to remodeling an existing cottage: if it was built in 1940, you may spend a good amount of money on remodeling and renovations.
+However, when you attempt to sell it, the structure will still be considered as having been built in 1940.
 This option may not bode well when considering resale value.
-If you demo and replace then you are starting with a brand new home.
+If you demo and replace, then you are starting with a brand new home.
 New homes are much more efficient than the old cabins and cottages that were built decades ago.
-In fact, new homes built today are even more efficient than homes that were built just a short 10 or 15 years ago.
+New homes built today are even more efficient than homes that were built just a short 10 or 15 years ago.
 The reason for this is that construction codes are typically updated every couple of years.
 Minimum insulation values are increased with each update to the residential codebook.
 Also, technologies change.
 Building products and building techniques are constantly improving.
 Water heater and furnace efficiencies are constantly getting higher.
-Central air conditioning units can double as energy efficient heat pumps and mini-splits can service previously hard-to-condition spaces such as a bonus room over a garage.
+Central air conditioning units can double as energy-efficient heat pumps, and mini-splits can service previously hard-to-condition spaces, such as a bonus room over a garage!

-You will want to investigate current zoning restrictions and/or subdivision restrictions because you may find that rules have changed from when your existing structure was built.
+You will want to investigate current zoning restrictions and/or subdivision restrictions before making any decisions.
+Most probably, you will find that rules have changed from when your existing structure was built.
 For example, current zoning regulations may dictate that new homes must be built a minimum of 75 feet from the water's edge.
 However, your existing cottage may only be 50 feet from the water's edge.
-If you like being that close to the water, then you MAY be able to get the best of both worlds by demo-ing the old structure but leaving just the one exterior wall which is closest to the water's edge.
-From there we build an entirely new structure to that wall.
+If you like being that close to the water, then you MAY be able to get the best of both worlds by demo-ing the old structure, but leaving just the one exterior wall closest to the water's edge.
+From there, we can build an entirely new structure to that wall.
 We’ve done this on numerous occasions and may be able to help you do the same.